covid19-hg/covid19hg/src/pages/data-sharing/index.md

       If you are from the US:

-      * You can submit individual-level data via [NHGRI AnVIL](https://anvilproject.org/).
+      * We are exploring the possibility to submit the data via [NHGRI AnVIL](https://anvilproject.org/).
 The AnVIL can ingest datasets, process them via standardized pipelines and perform quality control on them, and make them accessible to other researchers in a cloud-based environment.
-To start your submission, please contact XXX  and mark the email Attn:
-      *COVID-19 Host Genetics Initiative*.
   - question: '## **Who will have access to the individual-level data?**'
     answer: >-
       Researchers can have access to individual-level data in two ways.